By Trish Mikkelson

 Temperance: We refrain from using drugs, tobacco or alcohol or doing other things that keep us from being in touch with the present moment.

-Integrity: We keep our agreements.
+Trust building and Integrity: We keep our agreements.
 If we are unable to follow through, we negotiate a win-win solution.
 We are honest in every way possible.
+We do everything we can to make deposits into each other's "emotional bank accounts" which results in building trust.

 Shadow Work: We all have a shadow.
 The shadow is a psychological term for everything we can't see in ourselves.
 Thus, we support each other in gently seeing each other's shadows and use spiritual and other proven methods to help each other to heal our shadows.